Saturday, December 24, 2022

 Here's a pic of some baby buffelgrass.
 I'm afraid it looks an awful like some other grasses.
 But a big buffelgrass with seeds nearby is a good clue.

 Weeds are in the eye of the beholder.
 In the 80s many people planted Bermuda grass - that is now considered an invasive plant.
 (Which you are well aware of if you've ever tried to remove it.
-It sends out seeds and runners and has a deep root system....)
+It sends out seeds and aggressive runners and it can have a very deep root system....)

-To keep it under control, you can cut it back before it goes to seed.
-I use the grass clippings from my neighbor's yard on my compost pit!
+To keep it under control, you can cut it back before it goes to seed using a weed whacker.
+I have used scissors on the Bermuda grass that grows along our property line.
+Then I put the grass clippings in my compost pit or as mulch in the garden.

-But I purposely plant native bunchgrass in our yard to prevent erosion (like around the base of the curry plant below.).
+I purposely plant native bunchgrass in our yard to prevent erosion (like around the base of the curry plant below.).
 It's an integral part of our catchment basins - allowing the rainwater to sink in and acting as a sponge (along with woodchip mulch) to hold the water longer.
-(I have been known to give it a hair cut to keep the seeds from spreading too much.)

 I hope this helps you see "weeds" in a new light.
 Keep the native plants you like, pick the